Scaffolding and the Site Template

 The key thing differing in various available templates (from the stack templates command) is the database backend.
-You get four choices here: SQLite, PostgreSQL, MongoDB, and tiny. tiny is not a database backend; instead, it is specifying that you do not want to use any database.
-This option also turns off a few extra dependencies, giving you a leaner overall site.
+You get a few choices here, including SQL and MongoDB backends, as well as "simple" to include no database support.
+This last option also turns off a few extra dependencies, giving you a leaner overall site.
 The remainder of this chapter will focus on the scaffoldings for one of the database backends.
-There will be minor differences for the tiny backend.
+There will be minor differences for the simple backend.